Read Raising Concerns online

-This document provides guidance for nurses and midwives on raising concerns (which includes ‘whistleblowing’).
+This document provides guidance for nurses, midwives and nursing associates on raising concerns (which includes ‘whistleblowing’).
 It explains the processes you should follow when raising a concern, provides information about the legislation in this area, and tells you where you can get confidential support and advice.

-As a nurse or midwife, you have a professional duty to put the interests of the people in your care first and to act to protect them if you consider they may be at risk.
-Where we use the term in your care throughout this document, it is used to indicate all of those people you come across or know about because of your work as a nurse or midwife, not just those people you deliver specific care for or have direct clinical or managerial responsibility for.
+As a nurse, midwife or nursing associate, you have a professional duty to put the interests of the people in your care first and to act to protect them if you consider they may be at risk.
+Where we use the term in your care throughout this document, it is used to indicate all of those people you come across or know about because of your work as a nurse, midwife or nursing associate, not just those people you deliver specific care for or have direct clinical or managerial responsibility for.

-This guidance supports and should be read together with The Code: Professional standards of practice and behaviour for nurses and midwives (the Code) (NMC, 2015).
-No matter what sort of healthcare environment or geographical area you work in, it is important that you know how to raise concerns appropriately.
-This guidance cannot cover every single situation that you may face, but it sets out the broad principles that will help you to think through the issues and take appropriate action in the public interest.
+This guidance supports and should be read together with The Code: Professional standards of practice and behaviour for nurses and midwives (the Code).
+No matter what sort of healthcare environment or geographical area you work in, it’s important that you know how to raise concerns appropriately.
+This guidance can’t cover every single situation that you may face, but it sets out the broad principles that will help you to think through the issues and take appropriate action in the public interest.

 You should use this guidance with whistleblowing policies issued by your employer and with local clinical governance and risk management procedures, which will provide information on reporting incidents early or near misses.
 You should also make sure that you understand and follow your local authority’s safeguarding policies.